Billy-Spearman-WCCI/RaceCarExtension/README.md

 - **abstraction**: separating what's essential for a particular use from what isn't.
 Code to interfaces whenever possible.
-  - "Thin interfaces" better than "fat interfaces".
+  - "Thin interfaces" better than "leaky interfaces".
+A leaky interface exposes implementation details.
 - **polymorphism**: the Race class can call `contestant.turn()` and Java will ensure that the right method is called, depending upon the _actual_ class of the object implementing Contestant.